Kay Thompson: Early life and family

 Thompson was born Catherine Louise Fink in St. Louis, Missouri, in 1909, the second of the four children of Leo George Fink, a Jewish, Austrian-born pawnbroker and jeweler, and his American-born wife, Harriet Adelaide "Hattie" Tetrick, a Christian.

-Thompson's parents were married on November 29, 1905, in East St. Louis, St. Clair County, Illinois.
+Leo and Harriet were married November 29, 1905, in East St. Louis, St. Clair County, Illinois.
 Thompson's siblings were Blanche Margaret Hurd, George "Bud" Fink, Jr., and Marian Antoinette Doenges.

 Radio work

 Thompson began her career in the 1930s as a singer and choral director for radio.
-Her first big break was as a regular singer on the Bing Crosby-Woodbury show Bing Crosby Entertains (CBS, 1933–34).
-This led to a regular spot on The Fred Waring-Ford Dealers Show (NBC, 1934–35) and then, with conductor Lennie Hayton, she co-founded The Lucky Strike Hit Parade (CBS, 1935), where she met (and later married) trombonist Jack Jenney.
+Her first big break was as a regular singer on the Bing Crosby - Woodbury show Bing Crosby Entertains (CBS, 1933–34).
+This led to a regular spot on The Fred Waring - Ford Dealers Show (NBC, 1934–35).
+With conductor Lennie Hayton, Thompson co-founded The Lucky Strike Hit Parade (CBS, 1935), where she met (and later married) trombonist Jack Jenney.

 Thompson and Her Rhythm Singers joined André Kostelanetz and His Orchestra for the hit series The Chesterfield Radio Program (CBS, 1936), followed by It's Chesterfield Time (CBS, 1937), for which Thompson and her large choir were teamed with Hal Kemp and His Orchestra.

-For her motion-picture debut, Thompson and her choir performed two songs in the Republic Pictures musical Manhattan Merry-Go-Round (1937).
-In 1939, she reunited with André Kostelanetz for Tune-Up Time (CBS), a show that was produced by radio legend William Spier (who later married Thompson in 1942).
+For her motion picture debut, Thompson and her choir performed two songs in the Republic Pictures musical Manhattan Merry-Go-Round (1937).
+In 1939, she reunited with André Kostelanetz for Tune-Up Time (CBS), a show produced by radio legend William Spier (who later married Thompson in 1942).

 On an installment of Tune-Up Time in April 1939, 16-year-old Judy Garland was a guest.
-At this time, Thompson first met and worked with Garland, developing a close personal friendship and professional association that lasted the rest of Garland's life.
+Thompson first met and worked with Garland at this time, developing a close personal friendship and professional association that lasted the rest of Garland's life.